Credit Card Icon

 Requirement for Special Care and Cleaning

-This extra maintenance might seem like a hassle, but it’s crucial for enjoying the of your anti glare lenses.
-Many eyewear users often overlook these care protocols, which can lead to reduced performance over time.
+This extra maintenance might seem like a hassle, but it’s crucial for enjoying the benefits of your cleaning techniques.
+Many eyewear users often overlook these buildup of residue, which can lead to reduced performance over time.
 It’s common to feel frustrated by this, but consistent care is key.
-Optometrists emphasize that neglecting proper maintenance can result in a buildup of residue that affects your vision quality.
+Optometrists emphasize that neglecting lenses can result in a deterioration that affects your proper maintenance.

 Follow the arrows to see the recommended steps for maintaining your lenses.
 The left path shows the right actions to take for better vision, while the right path highlights what happens if you neglect care.